-2. Libraries.-As far as can be ascertained the total number of libraries in the Commonwealth at the latest available date was about 1500, and the number of books contained therein is estimated at nearly three millions.
-In each of the capital cities there is a well-equipped Public Library, the institutions in Melbourne and Sydney especially comparing very favourably with similar institutions in other parts of the world.
-The following statement gives the number of volumes in the Public Library of each city:-
+2. Libraries.-As far as can be ascertained the total number of libraries in the Commonwealth at the latest available date was about 1700, and the number of books contained therein is estimated at about four millions.
+In each of the capital cities there is a well-equipped Public Library, the institutions in Melbourne and Sydney especially comparing very favourably with similar institutions elsewhere.
+The new reading room at the Melbourne Library ranks amongst the finest in the world.
+It was opened in November, 1913, and has a diameter of 114 feet, with a similar height, and is capable of seating 320 readers at a time, all of whom are under efficient supervision from the centre of the room.
+The following statement gives the number of volumes in the Public Library of each city :-